Saturday Night Fever (musical): International Productions

 An Argentinian production opened at El Nacional, Buenos Aires, on 4 April 2001 and closed on 28 July 2001.
 The cast included Darío Petruzio as Tony Manero, Silvia Luchetti as Stephanie, Elena Roger as Annette, Héctor Pilatti as Monty and Charlie G. as Bobby C.

 Producer Joop van den Ende's Stage Entertainment company opened a Dutch production at the Beatrix Theater, Utrecht, on 17 June 2001.
 It closed on 23 February 2003.
 The cast included Joost de Jong as Tony Manero, Chantal Janzen as Stephanie, and various TV personalities as DJ Monty, one of them was Carlo Boszhard.

 From 27 March 2003 to 28 September 2003 the show ran at Teatro Pedregal, Mexico City with Mauricio Martínez as Tony Manero, Lisset as Stephanie, Gisela Sehedi as Annette, Jaime Rojas as Monty and Eduardo Partida as Bobby C.

 In January 2007 the show opened at the National Theatre of Korea, Seoul, South Korea where it stayed for 10 weeks before embarking on a short tour of Asia, playing in Daegu Opera House, Daegu, South Korea and the Taipei International Convention Centre, Taipei, Taiwan.

 A Spanish production opened at Teatro Coliseum, Madrid on 19 February 2009 and closed on 30 August 2009.
 Produced by Stage Entertainment, the cast included Juan Pablo Di Pace as Tony Manero.
 On 6 December 2009 the Spanish production started a national tour and ran until 30 May 2010.
 Although a complete cast album was never released, five songs were recorded in Spanish for promotional purposes: Stayin' Alive, Disco Inferno, Night Fever, Inmortality and How Deep Is Your Love.

 In April 2011 it debuted on Royal Caribbean's cruise ship Liberty of the Seas.
 Produced by Royal Caribbean Productions in association with Robert Stigwood.
 It plays twice a week.
 Choreographers include Spencer Liff, Diego Orengo, and Doriana Sanchez.
 Music direction by Phil Edwards.
 Directed By Loren Van Brenk.

-A production ran at the South African State Theatre in Pretoria from 16 September - 9 October 2016.
+A production ran at the South African State Theatre in Pretoria from 16 September – 9 October 2016.

-The Gordon Frost Organisation announced that they would produce a revival of the musical that would play exclusively at Sydney's Lyric Theatre from March 2019.
-Casting is yet to be announced.
+The Gordon Frost Organisation produced a revival of the musical at Sydney's Lyric Theatre in March 2019.

 Characters

 Musical numbers

+The following is the song list of the original production.
+Subsequent productions have different songs or rearranged their order.